 When I don’t get outside and enjoy nature, I’m missing it.

 When I drink my coffee on the run instead of sitting down to really enjoy it, I’m missing it.

-When I’m not quite enough to really listen to other people, I’m missing it.
+When I’m not quiet enough to really listen to other people, I’m missing it.